jtyang-chem/jCor/README.md

 (or another handmake wheel...)
 ## Including:
 * A data type called  *atom* with attributes like in *pdb file*
-* Tanslation and rotate coordinates
+* Tanslate and rotate coordinates
 * Measuring: Angles, Bonds, Dihedrals
 * Data inout: only *.xyz* format for now